Shopify/polaris/.changeset/metal-impalas-type.md

 '@shopify/polaris': patch
 ---

-Fixes bug in `DataTable` where tooltips become disassociated when rows get sorted
+Fixed bug in `DataTable` where tooltips become disassociated when rows get sorted